rrrepos/test/docs/examples.md

 #### 4. **Sharing a link to directly open a UMD File.**
 This demonstrates how you can send a link to another person to directly open the UMD by just clicking on it.
 This is a variation of Example 3 where the user is not required to type the link.

 1. You can share a link similar to that given below and the receiver can view the contents by just clicking it.
-This link can be shared via email or via any social media platform.
+Such a link can be shared via email or via any social media platform.
 2. [https://umd-project.org/app?url=https://storage.googleapis.com/dap-demo-cors/sample-edu.umd](../app?url=https://storage.googleapis.com/dap-demo-cors/sample-edu.umd){:target="_blank}

+#### 5. Opening a UMD file that can be edited
+In all the earlier examples, the UMD file was not in edit mode.
+This was as per the settings by the creator of the file.
+In this example, you will open a file that can be edited.

+1. download [sample-edu-edit.umd]("./files/sample-edu-edit.umd") to your local device (desktop / mobile).
+2. Open the [UMD App](https://umd-project.org/app){:target="_blank"}
+3. From the app screen, load the downloaded umd file in the app.